Metres of Roman comedy: Anapaestic quaternarius

 In most lines there is a word-break between the two halves of the line, but not in all.
 In this Plautus differs from Seneca, who always puts a word-break at the end of each anapaestic metron.

 Anapaestic systems

 Anapaestic metra are often used in a long series or "system" where the division into lines is not always clear and may sometimes differ in different manuscript copies.
 Usually, however, the metra come in pairs, and in Plautus there is usually a word break at the end of the pair, but not always in the middle.

-An example is the following from the Bacchides, where the old man Philobulus comes on stage and sings as follows (the first two lines are anapaestic septenarii):
+An example is the following from the Bacchides, where the old man Nicobulus, realising he has been tricked out of a large sum of money by the cunning slave Chrysalus, comes on stage and sings as follows (the first two lines are anapaestic septenarii):